Prepare CyberArk Trust Protection Foundation - Self-Hosted for SAML SSO

 2. Ensure you have an LDAP or Active Directory (AD) connection to an identity directory that is connected to your SAML Identity Provider (IDP).

-4. Export your Venafi Service Provider Metadata XML file.
+4. Export your Service Provider Metadata XML file.
 This file (or the data it contains) will be required for phase two: configuring your IDP.

 Each of these processes is described in the sections below.